vishk23/greenviewv2/README.md

 This is a web application for the Boston University Spark! course XC475.
 GreenView is a webapp that helps students on campus who want to see a significant environmental impact by helping bridge the gap between their intentions and actions.

+# Deployed URL

+You can access the live application here: [GreenView Live](https://greenviewv2.web.app/).

 # Team

 | Name  | Role | Contact Info |